l-zariqi/gpu-stock-tracker/README.md

 - 🔔 Click the bell icon in the alerts column to enable drop alerts
 - 🔃 Enable Auto Refresh for automatic stock updates
 - 🔊 Select your preferred alert sound from the dropdown
-- ⏰ Alert sounds will play for 30 seconds
+- ⏰ Alerts will play for 30 seconds if a GPU is "In Stock" or API is down

 ## Status Legend